-Assessing mental capacity is a science.
-It is time-specific and decision specific.
+Assessing mental capacity is science.
+It is time-specific and decision-specific.
 In law “a person lacks mental capacity in relation to a matter if, at the material time, he is unable to make a decision for himself in relation to the matter because of an impairment of, or a disturbance in the functioning of the mind or brain” (Mental Capacity Act 2005 “The Act”).

 Loss of mental capacity to make a decision can be partial, temporary or change over time.

 There are specific, defined legal tests for the capacity to do the following: to make a Will, to make a gift, to litigate, to enter into a contract or a marriage.

 In most other matters it is the principles set out in The Act which must be used to determine capacity.
 Presumption of capacity is the first principle of The Act: a person is assumed to have capacity unless proved otherwise.
 The person claiming that another lacks capacity should be able to provide proof of that incapacity and the test is on the ‘balance of probabilities’ (the standard civil, as opposed to criminal, proof).

 A person’s age, appearance, condition or behaviour does not by itself establish a lack of mental capacity.

 There are two stages to assessment of mental capacity: diagnostic and functional.
 Examples of an impairment or disturbance which can be diagnosed include dementia, significant learning disabilities, conditions relating to mental illness, concussion, delirium, and symptoms of alcohol and drug use.

 The functional assessment establishes a lack of capacity to understand information, retain it in the mind, use it in the decision-making process and then to communicate the decision.
 All practicable steps to help that decision-making should be taken.
 Supported decision-making involves providing relevant information which can be done in a number of different ways.
 It is important to communicate appropriately and to make the person feel at ease.